FusionAuth/terraform-provider-fusionauth/docs/resources/email.md

 ## Argument Reference

+* `email_id` - (Optional) The Id to use for the new Email Template.
+If not specified a secure random UUID will be generated.
 * `default_from_name` - (Required) The default From Name used when sending emails.
 If not provided, and a localized value cannot be determined, the default value for the tenant will be used.
 This is the display name part of the email address ( i.e. Jared Dunn <jared@piedpiper.com>).
 * `default_html_template` - (Required) The default HTML Email Template.
 * `default_subject` - (Required) The default Subject used when sending emails.